 Micro Tasks & Jobs

-Fiverr was the first really successful micro job website, where people can post their services for $5, or more with add-on options.
+Fiverr (review) was the first really successful micro job website, where people can post their services for $5, or more with add-on options.

 Since then, other micro task and micro job sites have crept up, allowing people to do small tasks within their wheelhouse to earn some extra money online.